Phloemus/RNAniseed-App/README.md

     <img width="90%" src="assets/readme/visual-tool-page.png">
 </p>

 When the visualization tool is launched you should end up in a screen looking like this.
 If you know cellxgene a bit you might have notice some similarities.
-In fact, the visual tool used for RNAniseed is based on a modified version of cellxgene where some RNAniseed specific features have been added.
+In fact, the visual tool used for RNAniseed is based on a modified version of cellxgene on which some RNAniseed specific features have been added.

 #### Parts of the visual tool

 The visual tool is composed of 3 parts:

-1. The **Filter side bar** *(at the left of the page)*: Containing clickable labeled box allowing you to filter the data in a specific way, inducing a coloration or making some cell disapear from the canvas.
-The Gene expression for each filters display itself when a gene is seleced.
+1. The **Filter side bar** *(at the left of the page)*: Containing clickable labeled box allowing you to filter the data in a specific way, inducing a coloration or making some cell disappear from the canvas.
+The Gene expression for each filter displays itself when a gene is selected.
 We will see how to use filters and combining them in a later part

 <p align="center" width="100%">
     <img width="30%" src="assets/readme/visual-tool-left-bar.png">
     <img width="30%" src="assets/readme/visual-tool-left-bar-2.png">
 </p>

-2. The **Canvas** *(at the center of the page)*: Contains a point for every cell matching at least one of the element you used as a filter.
+2. The **Canvas** *(at the center of the page)*: Contains a point for every cell matching at least one of the elements you used as a filter.
 The colors of the point can vary depending on the cell group the cell is part of.
 When a Gene is selected, the expression level can be directly seen by a color gradient on the cell points themselves.

 <p align="center" width="100%">
     <img width="40%" src="assets/readme/visual-tool-canvas.png">